Ignas Vėgėlė: Early political career

-Vėgėlė became a member of the Christian Democratic Union in 1994 and ran as its candidate in Fabijoniškės in the 2000 Lithuanian parliamentary election.
+Despite the belonging and membership of his father Algirdas in the Lithuanian Communist Party since at least 1972 and the official Soviet policy of state atheism adopted in occupied Lithuania, which was marked by the persecution of religious activists and dissidents, Vėgėlė became a member of the Christian Democratic Union in 1994 and ran as its candidate in Fabijoniškės in the 2000 Lithuanian parliamentary election.
 Vėgėlė described himself as a christian democrat and cited Viktoras Petkus and Zigmas Zinkevičius as his political inspirations.
 In 2001, the Christian Democratic Union merged with the Lithuanian Christian Democratic Party to form the Lithuanian Christian Democrats.
 Vėgėlė was appointed as the vice-chairman to chairman of the party board Petras Gražulis, replacing him as interim chairman after his expulsion due to his radical anti-LGBT views and refusal to participate in party activities.

 In 2008, after the Lithuanian Christian Democrats merged with the Homeland Union to form the Homeland Union-Lithuanian Christian Democrats, Vėgėlė refused to join the new party.
 He criticized the party for their appeasement policy towards the Kirkilas Cabinet, insufficient conservatism and lack of interest in the social safety net.
 He defended the Lithuanization policies of Minister of Education Zigmas Zinkevičius in the Vilnius Region and attacked the Conservatives for the minister's removal.

 2024 presidential campaign

 Ignas Vėgėlė officially launched his presidential campaign on November 29, 2023.
-According to political scientist Mažvydas Jastramskis, "those who strongly distrust political institutions and the state could vote for him".
 In his campaign launch event, Vėgėlė stated his intent to defend "Christian values", fight lack of investment in education and healthcare, and combat "LGBTQ propaganda".

 According to a Baltijos tyrimai poll, 5.5% of Lithuanians viewed Vėgėlė most favorably of all politicians in the end of 2023, making him the fifth most popular politician in the country.
 He organized an active campaign, including personal appearances in many rural municipalities.
-However, he finished third in the election, finishing worse than predicted by opinion polls.
-According to Klaipėda University professor Gabrielė Burbulytė-Tsiskarishvili, Vėgėlė performed poorly in pre-election debates and was targeted by the incumbent president, Gitanas Nausėda.
-Rima Urbonaitė claimed that Vėgėlė performed poorly due to splitting the vote with Remigijus Žemaitaitis.
+He received 12.35% of the vote and placed third, behind incumbent President Gitanas Nausėda and Prime Minister Ingrida Šimonytė.
+He may have achieved a stronger result, but the fragmentation of right-wing reform-oriented votes—partly influenced by Remigijus Žemaitaitis’s role in the race—likely affected his overall performance.

 Political positions

 Vėgėlė describes himself as a Christian Democrat, but he is opposed to the Homeland Union-Lithuanian Christian Democrats and calls it a "left-wing party".
 He is endorsed by the anti-LGBT, anti-gender ideology political movement Lithuanian Family Movement.
-He supports same-sex partnerships "in principle", but opposes current proposals for partnership law in the Seimas due to the possibility of same-sex adoption, and opposes "LGBTQ propaganda".
+He supports same-sex legal regulation but opposes current proposals for partnership law in the Seimas due to the possibility of same-sex adoption, and opposes "LGBTQ propaganda".

-Vėgėlė opposes the Šimonytė Cabinet, its anti-China policy and supports simplification of referendum law.

 In December 2023, Vėgėlė stated that should Ukraine be unable to defeat Russia in the Russo-Ukrainian War, it should pursue a negotiated peace, and he opposed escalation of the conflict.

 Vėgėlė is a soft Eurosceptic - in an interview with Žinių radijas, he stated that Lithuania should remain a member of the European Union, but the European Union should remain an economic union and the powers of the member states should be safeguarded.